Motto: Figure It Out!

 Port Huron, Michigan, is the anchor of the Blue Water Area.
 According to the 2011 U.S Census, there are about 29,928people living here.
 It is home to the Blue Water Bridge, a twin-span bridge, that will take you across the St. Clair River to Canada.
 It is the second-busiest international crossing in North America with an average of 14,000 vehicles crossing daily (20,000 on a busy day).

 While it retains its small-town charm, there are plenty of things for visitors to Port Huron to enjoy.
-Our community features the standard amenities such as bowling at one of our many bowling allies, ice skating at at McMorran Ice Arena or Glacier Point, or catching a movie at one of our two theaters.
+Our community features the standard amenities such as bowling at one of our many bowling allies, ice skating at at McMorran Ice Arena or Glacier Point, or catching a movie at one of our three theaters.
 We also our blessed with beautiful shorelines, public boat launches and beaches, bountiful fishing and beautiful parks.
 Bicycle enthusiasts can ride along the Bridge-to-Bay Trail and campers can enjoy the State Park located just up M-25 in Lakeport.
 History buffs would appreciate that we are home to Michigan's oldest (and newly restored) lighthouse (About the Fort Gratiot Lighthouse), as well as the childhood home of Thomas Edison.
 A museum in Edison's honor is located at the foot of the Blue Water Bridge, which, by the way, is not far from the location on which the famous inventor's home stood.